HassanBahati/HassanBahati/README.md

 ### Hi there 👋

-**Hassan** is a Full Stack Developer with 3 years professional experience in programming clean and functional code.
+**Hassan** is a Full Stack Developer with professional experience in programming clean and functional code.
 I have worked on a couple of successful projects both private and open source projects.

 <!--
 Here are some ideas to get you started: